Physiology of stress, anxiety and depression

 E-motion is Energy in motion: It needs to move, otherwise it becomes stuck , accumulates and becomes dense and stagnant.

 Un-dealt with stress and 'negative' emotions can develop into anxiety, depression or chronic pain / illness over time.

 Breathwork provides effective release from stress, using the natural release mechanisms or the body.
 It is not just a way to 'manage' stress but to actually let go of it for good.

 Anxiety and panic attacks?

 Anxiety and panic attacks are essentially a state of accumulated and unprocessed fear in the system.
-It has been labelled a medical condition, but actually it is just an accumulation of emotion (energy-in-motion) which can easily be released and cleared, for good.
+Anxiety has been labelled a medical condition, but actually it is just an accumulation of emotion (energy-in-motion) which can easily be released and cleared, for good.

 Anxiety affects half of the population at some point in our lives.
 One in six people suffer from chronic anxiety or panic attacks.
-Breathwork therapy is scienticially proven to offer significant and permanent relief from anxiety and panic attacks.
+Breathwork therapy is scientifically proven to offer significant and permanent relief from anxiety and panic attacks.

 No-one goes through life without experiencing trauma, be it gross and obvious or subtle and more difficult to notice.
 It is part of human life.

 Gross trauma is caused by things like accidents, natural disasters, war or physical / sexual abuse -something "big" and obviously traumatic.
 Gross trauma can sometimes be easier to deal with because it is more obvious, providing that we remember or at least are aware of the event.
 Even then our conscious mind can often minimize the effect the event has had on us emotionally, yet we carry the imprints in the physical body for years to come.
 Good axample of this is Post Traumatic Stress Disorder (PTSD).